 Granted, some areas (coastal cities or towns that get pummeled by hurricanes) are more vulnerable to floods than others.
 But just because you haven’t been hit by floods before, doesn’t mean you never will.

-It’s a good idea to look into flood insurance no matter where your home is located — whether that means you live in an area with little rainfall, miles away from swelling rivers and lakes, or in a zip code that falls safely outside a flood zone.
+It’s a good idea to look into flood insurance no matter where your home or business is located — whether that means you live in an area with little rainfall, miles away from swelling rivers and lakes, or in a zip code that falls safely outside a flood zone.

 In fact, over the last 5 years, all 50 states have experienced floods or flash floods.

-Misconception #3: Homeowners insurance covers flood damage.
+Misconception #4: My homeowners insurance or Business Owners Policy (BOP) covers flood damage.

 While most homeowners insurance policies may cover water damage from a burst pipe, flood damage is not usually covered.
+A flood is described as water rising from the street.

 Understanding Flood Risks and Insurance Requirements in Your Area